 For the purposes explained under point 2.:

-(e) Consent: we need your explicit consent to keep your CV for a longer period of time in case you are a fitting candidate for another vacant role;
+- Legitimate interest of the employer or consent (if you have given us your explicit consent to keep your CV for a longer period of time in case you are a fitting candidate for another vacant role);

 Whenever we process your personal data on the basis of your consent, you have the right to withdraw your consent at any time by contacting us as indicated below.
 Please, note that the withdrawal of your consent does not affect the lawfulness of the personal data processing based on consent prior to its withdrawal.